defneerencan/defneerencan-Defne-Erencan-DSA210/README.md

 - **Balance Tracking:** Scatter and cumulative balance plots.
 - **Home vs. University Spending:** Box plots and heatmaps.

+## Machine Learning

+To extend the analysis beyond descriptive statistics and hypothesis testing, a **machine learning classification model** was developed to predict expense categories based on transaction-level features.

+### Problem Definition
+- **Task:** Expense category prediction
+- **Type:** Supervised multiclass classification
+- **Target Variable:** Expense category

+### Features Used
+- **Transaction Amount**
+- **Month**
+- **Weekday**
+- **Weekend Indicator**

+These features capture temporal and behavioral spending patterns without relying on merchant-level information.

+### Models Implemented
+- **Logistic Regression** (baseline model)
+- **Random Forest Classifier** (non-linear model)

+Logistic Regression was used as a simple baseline, while Random Forest was chosen to better capture non-linear relationships in spending behavior.

+### Model Evaluation
+- **Evaluation Metrics:** Accuracy, Precision, Recall, F1-score
+- **Confusion Matrices** were used to analyze class-level performance.

+The Random Forest model achieved higher overall performance compared to Logistic Regression, particularly for frequent categories such as **Restaurant** and **Bank Transfer**.

+### Interpretation
+- Transaction amount was identified as the **most important feature** for predicting spending categories.
+- Temporal features such as **month** and **weekday** contributed additional predictive power.
+- Lower performance on rare categories highlights the effect of **class imbalance** in personal spending data.

+### Use Case
+This machine learning approach demonstrates how future card transactions can be **automatically categorized**, reducing the need for manual labeling and enabling scalable personal finance analysis.

 ## Limitations & Future Work
 - **Personal Data:** Analysis is based on a single individual and is not generalizable.
 - **Limited Time Range:** Additional years of data could improve trend reliability.